 - a.
 Following the evaluation of tenders at the Pricing Stage, decisions will be made on the awarding of Contracts. - b.
-At the successful completion of audits, other pre-Contract due diligence checks and negotiations, the successful tenderer will then be required to enter into a Contract with NAFC. - c.
-It is likely that Contracts will not be awarded for all of the Services listed in the Table of Services at Appendix 1.
-This will depend on the suitability of solutions offered, tendered prices and available funds. - d.
-The awarding of Secondary Contracts will only be considered after Primary Contracts have been awarded and finalised.
-This is based on the assumption that tenderers would prefer the award of a Primary Contract over a Secondary Contract. - e.
-Should a tenderer who is tendering for both Primary and Secondary Contracts prefer the award of a Secondary Contract, this should be explicitly stated in the tender.
+At the successful completion of audits, other pre-Contract due diligence checks and negotiations, successful tenderers will then be required to enter into Contracts with NAFC. - c.
+It is a possible that Contracts will not be awarded for all of the Services listed in the Table of Services at Appendix 1.
+This will depend on the suitability of solutions offered, tendered prices and available funds.